raroes/annotation-sharing-in-biomedical-articles/README.md

-# Annotation sharing for biomedical articles using the citation network
+# Biomedical articles share annotations with their citation neighborhood

 The entire analysis can be run using the script *run_all.sh*, which contains the sequence of scripts that needs to be followed.
 The only thing missing in the *run_all.sh* script is the download of the MEDLINE and BC2GN datasets.